hashicorp/serf/website/source/docs/agent/encryption.html.markdown

 Enabling encryption only requires that you set an encryption key when starting the Serf agent.
-The key can be set using the `-encrypt` flag on `serf agent`.
+The key can be set using the `-encrypt` flag on `serf agent` or by setting the `encrypt_key` in a configuration file.
+It is advisable to put the key in a configuration file to avoid other uses from being able to discover it by inspecting running processes.
 The key must be 16-bytes that are base64 encoded.
 The easiest method to obtain a cryptographically suitable key is by using `serf keygen`.

 ```
 $ serf keygen